-Ten (10) of the area's twenty (20) stations meet minimum standards of fecal coliform indicator organism criteria with an MPN geometric mean value of 14 or less and the estimated 90th percentile value of 43 or less.
+Thirteen (13) of the SFMA 13's twenty (20) stations meet minimum standards of fecal coliform indicator organism criteria with an MPN geometric mean value of 14 or less and the estimated 90th percentile value of 43 or less.
 Therefore, these stations meet statistical criteria for an Approved classification.

-However, those stations exceeding the minimum fecal coliform MPN geometric mean value or the estimated 90th percentile value or those stations that did meet minimum fecal coliform standards and are in relation to waters classified as restricted will therefore be classified as restricted to shellfish harvesting.
-The ten (10) stations that failed to meet these minimum requirements were 13-01, 13-04, 13-05, 13-10, 13-22, 13-23, 13-24, 13-29, 13-30, and 13-31.
+Stations exceeding the minimum fecal coliform MPN geometric mean value of 14 and meeting the water quality criteria for a Restricted classification include: Stations 13-22 and 13-30.

+Stations 13-01, 13-05, 13-10, 13-22, 13-23, 13-29, and 13-30 all exceed the estimated 90th percentile value of 43 and meet the water quality criteria for a Restricted classification.
+A fecal coliform bacteriological data summary is included as Table #2.